 - 14 Ways to Kickstart Your Mobile Email Marketing Campaign

-People trust others like themselves far more than brands.
-In fact, one survey found that 90% of shoppers reported that UGC influenced their decision to purchase, more than any other form of advertising, with a whopping 97% of 18-29 year olds saying that it had an extreme influence.
+People trust others like themselves far more than they trust companies.
+In fact, one survey found that 90% of shoppers reported that UGC influenced their decision to purchase more than any other form of advertising, with a whopping 97% of 18-29 year olds saying that it had an “extreme influence.”

-As defined by Blockgeeks, “A blockchain is, in the simplest of terms, a time-stamped series of immutable record of data that is managed by cluster of computers not owned by any single entity.
-Each of these blocks of data (i.e. block) are secured and bound to each other using cryptographic principles (i.e. chain).”
+“A blockchain is, in the simplest of terms, a time-stamped series of immutable data records that is managed by a cluster of computers not owned by any single entity.
+Each of these blocks of data (i.e. block) is secured and bound to each other using cryptographic principles (i.e. chain).”

-But in 2019 and beyond, we’ll be seeing these trends in blockchain:
+But in 2020 and beyond, we’ll see these trends in blockchain:

 - Tracking Media Buys